CorrelAid/CorrelCreek/README.md

 # CorrelCreek

-Data Ingestion System for Open Data related to CorrelAid
+Data Ingestion and Transformation Pipeline for Open Data related to CorrelAid

+WIP

+## Project Explanation and Structure

+- `CorrelCreek` contains the code that configures the data pipeline.
+It consists of Meltano and dbt jobs that are orchestrated with dagster.
+- `IaC` contains code to deploy the pipeline.
+For that Ansible and Terraform is utilized.

+These folders contain their own README with instructions and more detailed explanations.